by Mirabelle Knowles (2012)

 after Thomas Gainsborough (1782)

-Prince Octavius was born at Buckingham House on 23 February 1779, the thirteenth child and eighth son of George III and Queen Charlotte.
-He was christened on 23 March in the great council chamber at St James’ Palace by the Archbishop of Canterbury.
+Prince Alfred was born at Windsor Castle on 22 September 1780, the ninth and youngest son of George III and Queen Charlotte.
+He was christened on 21 October (1) in the great council chamber at St James’ Palace by the Archbishop of Canterbury.

 Sources used include:

 Bissett, Robert, The History of the Reign of George III (Edward Parker, 1822, Philadelphia)

 Chedzoy, Alan, Seaside Sovereign - King George III at Weymouth (Dovecote Press, 2003, Dorset)

 Hibbert, Christopher, George IV (Longmans,1972, Allen Lane, 1973, London)

 Oulton, Walley Chamberlain, Authentic and Impartial Memoirs of Her Late Majesty Charlotte, Queen of Great Britain and Ireland (1819, London)